leram84/layer.Cake/OrganizrV1/README.md

 [Numbered Playlist Fix Add-On](https://github.com/leram84/layer.Cake/blob/master/Add-Ons/Numbered-Plist-Fix.css)
 > **Description**:  Hides the first letter of your Playlist Title.
 This is useful if you want to number your plex playlists but don't want the number to display on your homepage.  <br/>
 > **Installation**: Paste `<link rel="stylesheet" type="text/css" href="ajax.php?a=show-file&file=https://raw.githubusercontent.com/leram84/layer.Cake/master/Add-Ons/Numbered-Plist-Fix.css">` into the "CSS Add-On Links Section" of your Organizr CSS box.

-## Roll Credits

-* Obviously none of this would be possible without [@causefx](https://github.com/causefx) and the amazing work he has done with [Organizr](https://github.com/causefx/Organizr) But much more than that (and on a personal level) he has been one of the most altruistic devs I have yet to come across!
-On top of the one man show that is Organizr... the dude literally spends hours a day closing issues on git/reddit/gitter and is personally responsible for hundreds (thousands?) of running web servers....
-Also he literally taught me everything I needed to know to make this repo.
-Cheers homie!

-* Shout out to team Organizr on [discord](https://discord.gg/rZXH7hu) and [reddit](https://www.reddit.com/r/organizr/).
-Best online community I've ever had the privilege of being a part of, and an incredible learning experience. layer.Cake is my way of payin it back :)